Best Driving Irons 2025

 At impact the feel was very good for a cast club and the internal ribs helped create a pleasing sound that will not disappoint, but is not quite the same as forged.
 It is equally at home from the tee and the fairway and is one of the better Fli-Hi style clubs that Mizuno has created in recent times.

-Needless to say the other feature we liked was the black finish which we think some will like, some won't.
+Needless to say the other feature I liked was the black finish which some players will love, some may think it is a touch intimidating.
 The grey face and top line helps you align the club at address, but this color scheme might not appeal to blade purists and for many a chrome and brushed steel look would have been just as good.

 - Read our full Mizuno Pro Fli-Hi Utility Iron Review